DaviDokuro/Space2D/README.md

 # Space2D
-### A simulation of 2D gravitational bodies written in java.
-Uses LWJGL Libraries
+### A simulation of 2D gravitational bodies written in Java using LWJGL
 <sub>(working title)</sub>

 I made this project many years ago, but have always found myself coming back to it.